ameba-bcn/ameba-backend/README.md

 - Hotfix: try except clause for delete previous subscriptions
 - AW-455: Added benefits to subscriptions list
 - AW-452: Sorting Interview questions by Question.position
+- AW-440: Add creation date to artist profile and sort by it

 ### 1.27
 - Removed url from artist media field